voicifydevs/voicify-dotnet-assistant-sdk/README.md

 ## Making Requests

-To make requests, create an instance of the API you need, then call the appropriate method (Usually `HandlRequest`, although Bixby has many other endpoints to use.)
+To make requests, create an instance of the API you need, then call the appropriate method (Usually `HandleRequest`, although Bixby has many other endpoints to use.)

 For example, we can make a request to the Voicify Custom Assistant API with just the text from the user: